Mobile Suit Gundam: Cucuruz Doan's Island: Production

 Due to the differences of demographics between the 1970s and the 2020s, the character of Bright Noa was redesigned as a more adult character rather than the young adult from the TV series.
 Yasuhiko considered the film's children to be actual protagonists.
 In casting their voice actors, Yasuhiko aimed to make them noisy and separate them from the adult ones.
 The director wanted to prove that Japanese films could do better with child actors.
 Furuya elaborated that Yasuhiko's idea was making the movie realistic with Amuro acting more mature in relationship with the children.
 Another theme of the film was how the youth's lives are being ruined by the plot of the One Year War story from the original television series.

 According to producer Naohiro Ogata, the film's elements are "anti-war" and "smaller battles".
 Although the episodes generally are 20 minutes long, the original story was expanded to 100 minutes which, according to Kawai, would surprise the audience.
 Kawai personally wanted the film to properly depict Amuro's mecha RX-78-02 Gundam in the same fashion as the original television series from 1978.
 The team asked Yamato Works to help with the CGI animation, while Sunrise's staff member Shuhei Morita instead wanted to use hand-drawn animation.
 Ogata suggested that depending on the film's success, he considered other episodes also being remade as films.
 The film was compared with Apocalypse Now by the director.

 The film's theme song is "Ubugoe" by Hiroko Moriguchi.

 Release

 Upon its release, the film made 300 million yen in Japan.
 It debuted third on its first weekend, reaching 400 million yen.
 It ended with 1.08 billion yen by the end of August.
 While the film was licensed by Crunchyroll for an English release, its debut in the United Kingdom was postponed for unspecified reasons.

-The film's Blu-ray and DVD was released in Japan on November 25, 2022.
+The film's Blu-ray and DVD was released in Japan by Emotion on November 25, 2022.
 The limited edition includes the film's official soundtrack.